sai-pallavi-2003/sai-pallavi-2003/README.md

 <h2 align ="left"> :raising_hand_woman:A bit about me :</h2>

-:books: I'm a sophomore from **G Naryanamma Institute of Technology and science**.
+:books: I'm a sophomore from **G Narayanamma Institute of Technology and science**.

 :seedling: I'm currently learning **Data Structures and Algorithms & Machine Learning**